Observer99/MyCITool/README.md

 You can skip all parameters by pressing Enter.
 In this case the script will use default parameters.

 Parameters:
-    path_to_docker (str): Path to Dockerfile, can be path to Git or local folder (default is "https://github.com/Observer99/MyCITool.git#master:dockerWebApp") image_name (str): Name of the image to be built (default is "michaelh/my-hello") container_name (str): Name of the container to be created and run (default is "my-hello-1") container_port (int): Exposed TCP port of the container (default is 8080) host_port (int): TCP port of the host that mapped to container_port for connection from outside (default is 4001)
+    path_to_docker (str): Path to Dockerfile, can be path to Git or local folder (default is "https://github.com/Observer99/MyCITool.git#master:dockerWebApp"). image_name (str): Name of the image to be built (default is "michaelh/my-hello"). container_name (str): Name of the container to be created and run (default is "my-hello-1"). container_port (int): Exposed TCP port of the container (default is 8080). host_port (int): TCP port of the host that mapped to container_port for connection from outside (default is 4001).

 Watcher.sh performs the following checks:
     Check container status and start it if it not running.
     Check dockerWebApp API and restart container in case of failure.
-    Check CPU usage (<90% - INFO, 90%-95% - WARNING, >95% - ERROR)
+    Check CPU usage (<90% - INFO, 90%-95% - WARNING, >95% - ERROR).
-    Check Memory usage (<90% - INFO, 90%-95% - WARNING, >95% - ERROR)
+    Check Memory usage (<90% - INFO, 90%-95% - WARNING, >95% - ERROR).
 Watcher.sh returns the following message levels:
     INFO - everything is OK.
-    WARNING - non critical issues (high CPU or Memory) ERROR - critical issues (container is not running, web application is not responding, very high CPU or Memory, failure to start or restart container)
+    WARNING - non critical issues (high CPU or Memory).
+    ERROR - critical issues (container is not running, web application is not responding, very high CPU or Memory, failure to start or restart container).
-    SUCCESS - successfull action (start or restart of container)
+    SUCCESS - successfull action (start or restart of container).